End of an era as Hong Kong stock trading floor set to close

 Share via Email

-Hong Kong's last remaining stock market floor traders are taking their final orders as the exchange prepares to shut its trading hall, joining other world exchanges in going fully automated.
+Hong Kong's last remaining stock market floor traders are taking their final orders as the exchange prepares to shut its trading hall.

 The bourse's operator, Hong Kong Exchanges & Clearing, says it will close the trading hall by the end of the month and turn the space into a showcase for the city's financial markets.